Kuadrant/kuadrant-operator/doc/user-guides/auth-for-app-devs-and-platform-engineers.md

     group: gateway.networking.k8s.io
     kind: Gateway
     name: kuadrant-ingressgateway
+  defaults:
+    strategy: atomic
     rules:
       authorization:
         deny-all:
           opa:
             rego: "allow = false"
       response:
         unauthorized:
           headers:
             "content-type":
               value: application/json
           body:
             value: |
               {
                 "error": "Forbidden",
                 "message": "Access denied by default by the gateway operator.
 If you are the administrator of the service, create a specific auth policy for the route."
               }
 EOF
 ```